-Dust mites allergens can easily get in your eyes or nose—some are even small enough to get into your lungs.
+Dust mites can easily get in your eyes or nose—some are even small enough to get into your lungs.
 Symptoms are similar to hay fever or pollen allergy which includes:

-But all of these symptoms can be caused by just about any allergy, so to learn if your symptoms are truly caused by dust mites, be sure to consult your healthcare professional.
+All of these symptoms can be caused by just about any allergy, so to learn if your symptoms are truly caused by dust mites, be sure to consult your healthcare professional.

 You may be so used to dealing with your runny nose and irritated eyes that you might not consider asking for help.
 So, how do you know if your symptoms are caused by a dust mite allergy or not?
 Testing can help your healthcare professional determine what’s behind the endless sneezing and sniffles, so don’t try to manage the problem on your own.